As a candidate, my goal of “Standing Tall for All” is simple:

 Common Ground on Reducing Abortion

-As a Catholic, I do not support using abortion as a form of birth control.
-However, just as Prohibition failed to cure alcoholism by banning liquor, I believe a blanket ban on abortion that criminalizes women’s healthcare decisions and throws doctors into jail does not solve the tragic problem of too many unplanned pregnancies.
+As a Catholic, I have my own personal views on abortion.
+However, just as Prohibition failed to cure alcoholism by banning liquor, I believe a blanket ban on abortion that criminalizes women’s healthcare decisions and throws doctors into jail does not solve the problem of too many unplanned pregnancies.
 While the highly personal decision to terminate a pregnancy should be left to women in consultation with their doctor and spiritual advisors, we know what can actually work to reduce abortions and I believe much common ground exists on this divisive issue.
-In Congress, I plan on fighting for real pro-life solutions that include: ensuring women have access to contraception and health care, teaching age-appropriate sex education in schools, and insisting on paid family leave and child care policies to make it easier for new parents to care for newborns.
+In Congress, I plan on fighting for solutions that include: ensuring women have access to contraception and health care, teaching age-appropriate sex education in schools, and insisting on paid family leave, expanding adoption and foster care and better child care policies to make it easier for new parents to care for newborns.
 The United States also has some of the highest infant mortality rates in the developed world and only in the U.S. are more American women dying of pregnancy-related complications.
-A true pro-life agenda should also focus on the lives of these vulnerable women and babies.
+We should also focus on the lives of these vulnerable women and babies.

 Supporting Americans with Disabilities